 - Soften breasts: Engorgement may make it especially difficult for baby to latch.
 If your breasts are too full, hand express or pump a bit of milk before continuing to feed baby.

-- Try another breastfeeding position: As if you needed another excuse to snuggle up to baby, he can generally get a better latch when he’s skin-to-skin with mom.
+- Try another breastfeeding position: Baby can generally get a better latch when skin-to-skin with mom.
 Laid-back nursing is particularly helpful with a lip tie.

 Can a Lip Tie Cause Speech Problems?

-Don’t worry, mama.
 A lip tie generally does not cause speech problems later in life.
-It is rare, but Dr. Ghaheri, an ENT at the Oregon Clinic, says:
+It is rare, but Dr. Ghaheri says:

 “In some severe cases if the lip tie is causing the child some discomfort with mouth opening, because of tension, they may alter their oral anatomy to minimize pain, which could impact speech.”